-Healthcare providers, physicians, and third-party payors will play a primary role in the recommendation and prescription of any drug candidates for which we obtain marketing approval.
-Our future arrangements with third-party payors and customers may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we market, sell, and distribute any products for which we obtain marketing approval.
+Healthcare providers, physicians, and third-party payors will play a primary role in the recommendation and prescription of QINLOCK and any drug candidates for which we obtain marketing approval.
+Our future arrangements with third-party payors and customers may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we market, sell, and distribute QINLOCK and any other products for which we obtain marketing approval.
 Restrictions under applicable federal and state healthcare laws and regulations, include the following: